 Evolutionary Ecology Group

 The “Evolutionary Ecology” group has moved and is now located at Hubland/Campus Nord, Gebäude 32, Emil-Fischer-Str.
 32, 97074 Würzburg.
+Since April 2016 Prof. Dr. Jörg Müller is head of the Field Station.
+The new web page of the group "Forest Ecology and Conservation" will be available soon.

 Formerly the group was located in the Fieldstation of the Julius-Maximilians-University of Würzburg.
 The group is headed by Prof. Hans Joachim Poethke and encompasses a team of about ten scientists and non-scientists.